-1. Emotional benefits of pets
+1. Emotional Benefits of Dogs and Cats

 Pets also give us something to focus on beyond ourselves, keeping us present in the here and now when we might otherwise be distracted by difficulties or problems.

-2. Social benefits of pets
+2. Social Benefits of Dogs and Cats

-3. Physical benefits of pets
+3. Physical Benefits of Dogs and Cats

 Pets, particularly dogs, can help encourage us to get up and get moving, too.
 Most health professionals recommend at least 30 minutes of physical exercise daily — the perfect amount of time for a dog walk.